 Some TIG welding machines come with a pulse setting.
 Using a pulse means the machine will switch from a minimum to maximum amperage at an interval you set.

-Also, pulse welding means that the arc is at full power for less time than if you were welding without it, resulting in lower heat input.
+Also, pulse welding means that the arc is at full power for less time than if you were welding without it, resulting in lower heat input and easier control over the weld puddle.

 Control Your Travel Speed

-The thickness of the material and how large of a weld you’re trying to make dictates what your travel speed will be.
+The thickness of the material and how large of a weld you’re trying to make, combined with your amperage, will dictate what your travel speed will be.

 If your travel speed varies, your weld varies in size, and the heat input is inconsistent.
 This causes unwanted distortion, overheating, and a weld that looks bad.